Avery Ng

-Avery Ng Man-yuen (born 27 December 1976) is a Hong Kong politician and social activist.
+Avery Ng Man-yuen (吳文遠; born 27 December 1976) is a Hong Kong politician and social activist.
 He is the chairman of the League of Social Democrats (LSD), a pro-democracy radical social democratic party in Hong Kong.

 Early life and education

 Ng was born in Hong Kong on 27 December 1976 and raised in Sham Shui Po, a poor neighbourhood in Hong Kong.
 His father, who once was a sailor, made his fortune by starting his own business.
 He migrated to New Zealand with his family when he was 13, studying at the Auckland Grammar School and the University of Melbourne in Australia with double degrees of Mechanical Engineering and Actuarial Studies.
 He also studied for a Master of Business Administration at the London Business School in 2003, but returned to Australia as a strategy consultant before he finished the degree.

 Return to Hong Kong

 Ng returned to Hong Kong in 2008 during the 2008 Legislative Council election.
 Angered by the pro-Beijing dominance, Ng joined the pro-democracy radical social democratic party, the League of Social Democrats (LSD) in 2009.
 He has been active in social activism and protests since then and has been arrested and charged.
 In the 2012 Legislative Council election, he surrendered his Australian and New Zealand citizenships in order to run in the Hong Kong Island constituency.
 He received 3,169 votes, about one percent of the popular votes and was not elected.

 He had been vice-chairman of the LSD since 2010.
 In February 2016, he was elected the chairman of the LSD, succeeding legislator "Longhair" Leung Kwok-hung.